tunmsk/nextgen-facebook/readme.txt

 = 8.34.0-dev2 =

 (2016/08/12) Added support for Facebook embedded iframe videos (Pro version).
 Removed the "Shorten URLs with" option from Twitter settings.
-Flipped NgfbSharing get_css_class_id() arguments.

 = 8.33.12-1 =